A Girl at My Door: Plot

-Following a personal scandal, police academy instructor Lee Young-nam is transferred from Seoul to take office as a chief of the police substation in a quiet seaside town in Yeosu.
+Following a personal scandal involving homosexuality, police academy instructor Lee Young-nam is transferred from Seoul to take office as a chief of the police substation in a quiet seaside town in Yeosu.
 Young-nam keeps a low profile and tolerates the drunken excesses of the locals, but drinks heavily at home, decanting soju into water bottles.

 Young-nam meets Sun Do-hee, a timid and withdrawn 14-year-old girl covered with cuts and bruises.
 Do-hee is bullied by classmates and beaten by both her drunk stepfather Yong-ha and drunk grandmother; her biological mother abandoned them.
 The locals keep quiet about Yong-ha's injustices as he is the town's main employer, an oyster farmer.

 After the body of Yong-ha's mother is found floating in the water, ruled an accidental death caused by drunk driving, Yong-ha attacks Do-hee again.
 Concerned for Do-hee's safety, Young-nam offers to let her stay with her during the summer vacation, despite scrutiny from the villagers.
 For the first time, Do-hee has someone who does not hit her and who calls her by her name instead of swearing at her.
 Do-hee bathes with Young-nam and imitates her, wearing her uniform and cutting her hair in the same style.

 Young-nam is tracked to Yeosu by her ex-girlfriend, who asks her to move to Australia with her.
 They argue and kiss, and are seen by Yong-ha.
 When Young-nam discovers that he employs underpaid illegal immigrants, Yong-ha tells the police that Young-nam sexually abused Do-hee.
 Young-nam is taken into custody.
 She states she had no improper contact with Do-hee and that taking in an abused child was her duty; the investigator responds that this was inappropriate behavior for a gay woman.
 Do-hee tells the investigator that Young-nam sexually abused her, and Young-nam is imprisoned.
 Do-hee is returned to the care of her father and given a number to call if her father beats her again.

 At her family home, Do-hee undresses, dials the number and hides the phone, then caresses her sleeping father.
 He wakes and begins shouting at her.
 She cries in protest, telling him "it hurts".
 The police break in and arrest the father.
 Do-hee tells the investigators that her father told her to lie that Young-nam abused her.
 Young-nam is released and receives an apology.
 She visits Do-hee and asks her if she made what happened to her father and grandmother happen on purpose, then leaves.
 As she is being driven out of town, she tells the officer to stop the car.
 She finds Do-hee and asks her to come with her.